tuommii/scoreboard/README.md

 # Scoreboard
 Simple score tracker for golf and disc golf.
 WIP.
 Made with *Go* & *Vue.js*

+I wrote this so that the accountant can be switched in the middle of the game.

 Live demo: https://games.miikka.xyz/

 Created for mobile use.
 For best usability [add app to homescreen](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).